K3VRAL/osu-ctbe/README.md

-# osu-pause
+# osu-tdm

-osu-pause is a Windows application that pauses osu!.exe (while in game) just before the final object.
-This was created for offline players who want to submit their scores without being online, or having the playcount number get higher.
+osu-tdm is a Windows application that sends a sound on missing a Tiny Droplet.
+This was created because osu!client doesn't report the misses of Tiny Droplets, only through implicit visuals with the accuracy meter, whereas this application communicates when a Tiny Droplet is missed with auditory communication.

 ## Usage

 Open up `cmd.exe`, and go to the directory where `osu-pause.exe`.
-Once there, write `.\osu-pause.exe PAUSE_KEY_HERE`, where `PAUSE_KEY_HERE` is the pause key you've set you're game to (use a letter).

-## Installation

-You can download the executable from the [Releases](https://github.com/K3VRAL/osu-pause/releases) tab in GitHub.

-You can also compile the project as shown below.

 ## Compiling

 Before you can make the project, you will need `make` and `g++`/`x86_64-w64-mingw32-g++`/`i686-w64-mingw32-g++`.
-Once they have been installed, for the 64-bit version, write `make 64`, for the 32-bit version, write `make 32`, and a new executable should be created called `osu-pause.exe`.
+Once they have been installed, for the 64-bit version, write `make 64`, for the 32-bit version, write `make 32`, and a new executable should be created called `osu-tdm.exe`.

 ## Special Thanks